Skip to main content

 #

-It’s a conversation that happens across the rally.
+It is a conversation across the rally.

-You show rhythm.
+You establish rhythm.

-You reinforce that rhythm.
+You reinforce it.

 You let the opponent trust it.

-They let the opponent adapt first.
+The best deceptive players are patient.
+They wait for the opponent to adapt first.

 Conclusion - Why Deception Is an Art